lorenzo-rovigatti/oxDNA/changing_to_c++14.md

 * SimBackend's `_N` and ConfigInfo's `N` members have been removed.
 Both classes now possess a `N()` method that directly returns the number of particles.
 * ConfigInfo's `particles` is now a method that returns a reference to the particles' `std::vector`
 * ConfigInfo's `instance` returns a `std::shared_ptr` rather than a bare pointer

+## Python bindings

+* The memory layout of `LR_vector` and `LR_matrix` should be changed if we want to have transparent bindings to numpy's arrays.
+In particular, both classes should store the actual data contiguously.
+A better alternative (which would probably break *a lot* of code) would be using `glm`.